wj-bj/StyleTransferGS/README.md

  ┣ 📂outputs                    // The fold for ouput result ┣ 📂...
  ```
+#### Explanation
+exporter.py need to replace the same file in Nerfstuido project, as the original file has limitation when exporting ply file

 ##  DataSet
 You can download the datasets of bicycle [here](https://drive.google.com/file/d/15lSwdbKBWuicjneRHSlTkQV9tqHqwjLy/view?usp=sharing), unzip it and place the folder into the data folder for input.